Abrazo Central Family Medicine Residency

 - Has been educating family physicians since 1978 (formally as Phoenix Baptist Family Medicine Residency Program)

 - Exposes residents to all areas of medicine, including practice management education with a focus on billing and coding ethics

 - Fosters residents becoming an integral part of their surrounding community

 - Allows residents to serve as active members of the hospital medical staff

 - Obstetrics with C-section training

 - Underserved urban and rural training

 Unique qualities about training at Abrazo Central Family Medicine Residency Program:

-- Unopposed Family Medicine training for inpatient or OB care at Abrazo Central Campus
+- Unopposed Family Medicine training for inpatient and OB care at Abrazo Central Campus

 - External rotations at nearby tertiary care hospitals (Phoenix Children’s Hospital, Maricopa Integrated Health Systems, St Josephs’/Dignity Healthcare Hospital)